Penrose-Library/PenroseLibrary-Web/content/pages/about_the_library.md

 #### Financial Support

 Monetary gifts, especially those that would enable the purchase of new materials, the delivery of innovative services, additional furnishings, technology enhancements, or the support of special program areas are actively encouraged.
-Please contact Lee Keene, Interim Library Director (509-527-5193 or [keenelp@whitman.edu](keenelp@whitman.edu)) or Steve Setchell, Vice President for Development and Alumni Relations (509-527-5979 or [setchesj@whitman.edu](setchesj@whitman.edu)) for more information.
+Please contact Ping Fu, Library Director (509-527-5193 or [fup@whitman.edu](fup@whitman.edu)) or Steve Setchell, Vice President for Development and Alumni Relations (509-527-5979 or [setchesj@whitman.edu](setchesj@whitman.edu)) for more information.

-Please contact Lee Keene, Interim Library Director (509-527-5193 or [keenelp@whitman.edu](keenelp@whitman.edu)) if you have any questions or wish to discuss a specific donation.
+Please contact Ping Fu, Library Director (509-527-5193 or [fup@whitman.edu](fup@whitman.edu)) if you have any questions or wish to discuss a specific donation.

 ## Student Employment